The wind chill temperature index provides information on the potential danger from winter winds and freezing temperatures.

 Find a full listing of winter related warnings and terminology from the National Weather Service.

-Winter Storm Watch: Potential (possible) significant and hazardous winter weather within 48 hours.
+Winter Storm Watch: Potential for significant and hazardous winter weather within 48 hours.
 Be Prepared!

 Winter Storm Warning: Significant combination of hazardous winter weather is occurring or imminent.
-Includes 5 or more inches of show/sleet withing 12-hour period, or 7 inches within 24-hour period AND/OR enought ice accumulation to cause damage to trees or powerlines AND/OR a life threatening or damagind combination of snow and/or ice with wind.
+Includes 5 or more inches of snow/sleet within 12-hour period, OR 7 inches within 24-hour period AND/OR enough ice accumulation to cause damage to trees or powerlines AND/OR a life threatening or damaging combination of snow and/or ice with wind.
 Be Prepared!

 Federal Emergency Management Agency (FEMA)